 - In addition, it is advisable to link the individual seals to a page that explains the meaning of the respective seal of approval.
 This is the only way to fully develop the positive effect.

-- Technical security measures such as the encryption of the site via https are also an important signal to the visitor.
+- Technical security measures such as the encryption of the site via HTTPS are also important signals to the visitor.
 After all, he is supposed to reveal sensitive data such as addresses or even bank details.
 In any case, it builds trust if encryption of the internet presentation, especially the areas with forms, can show.
-In this case, it is important that these technical security measures are communicated accordingly.
+In this case, it is significant that these technical security measures are communicated accordingly.
 If other encryption measures or technical security measures are used that serve the customer’s benefit, it is advisable to briefly explain and note them.
-The customer should feel secure in the entire process of selecting the product or service as well as the much more important payment process to enter their data in the shop.
+The customer should feel secure in the entire process of selecting the product or service, as well as the much more significant payment process to enter their data in the shop.
 Technical security measures help to reinforce this feeling.

 - Ideally, payment options should be visible at a glance.
 In the best case, the customer can choose the one he likes from a selection of pictograms.
 It is advisable to offer customers several payment options when buying online.
 The different variants should be visible before the purchase if possible since this presents transparency to the visitor.
 Moments of frustration due to the lack of payment options can thus be avoided by the customer.
 Depending on the target group that you expect in an online shop, the payment methods can also vary.
 National origin, age, and also income structures strongly influence expectations here.
 Unadjusted payment options can have a negative impact here.